-- they no longer want to help the submissive communicator make improvements in communication, as their efforts tend to be indirectly rejected;
+- Reluctant to help the submissive communicator make improvements in communication, as their efforts tend to be indirectly rejected,

-- they are in a position to take advantage of the submissive communicator;
+- They are in a position to take advantage of the submissive communicator, and

 In order to get the most out of your communication with submissive communicators, you can take over the role of the facilitator.